Virtual algebraic fibrations of surface-by-surface groups and orbits of the mapping class group: Virtual excessive homology and the Putman--Wieland conjecture

-\simplenofiber \begin{proof} The proof of this Lemma is by and large a refinement of the proof of Theorem \ref{thm:main}.
-By \cite{Kor05} there exist a presentation of $\Out(K)$ of rank $2$ in which the two generators $<x,y>$ generate cyclic subgroups of order $4g+2$.
-All these generators are conjugate in $\Out(K)$ (see e.g. \cite[Section 7.2.4]{FM12}), so that in particular the mapping torus of the induced automorphisms of $K$ are isomorphic.
+\simplenofiber \begin{proof} The proof of this proposition is a specialization of an argument used in the proof of Theorem \ref{thm:main}.
+By \cite{Kor05} there exists a presentation of $\modg$ of rank $2$ in which the two generators $x,y$ each generate a cyclic subgroup of order $4g+2$.
+All these generators are conjugate in $\modg$ (see e.g. \cite[Section 7.2.4]{FM12}), so that in particular the mapping tori of the induced automorphisms of $K$ are isomorphic.
 In the case at hand we can assume that the conjugating element is induced by a Dehn twist along a nonseparating curve (see \cite[Section 5]{Kor05}).
-It follows that there exist a commutative diagram of the form
+It follows that there exists a commutative diagram of the form

-where $\eta \colon F(x,y) \to \Out(K)$ is the presentation quotient.
+where $\eta \colon F(x,y) \to \modg$ is the presentation quotient.
 By \textit{fiat}, $G$ is the free product of the mapping tori of two automorphisms of $K$, amalgamated along $K$.
-These mapping tori arise as pull-back of the monodromies determined by the two generators $x$ and $y$ of $F(x,y)$, namely they are the unique (up to conjugation) cyclic monodromies of order $4g+2$ on $K$.
-Denoting by $\Pi$ the resulting mapping torus, well--defined up to isomorphism, the group $G$ is isomorphic to the free amalgamated product $\Pi *_{\delta} \Pi$, where the amalgamation is determined by the automorphism $\delta \colon K \to K$.
-The rest of the proof follows exactly as in the proof of \Cref{thm:main}. \end{proof}
+These mapping tori arise as the pull-back of the monodromies determined by the two generators $x$ and $y$ of $F(x,y)$, namely they are the unique (up to conjugation) cyclic monodromies of order $4g+2$ on $K$.
+Denoting by $\Pi$ the resulting mapping torus, well-defined up to isomorphism, the group $G$ is isomorphic to the free amalgamated product $\Pi *_{\delta} \Pi$, where the amalgamation is determined by the automorphism $\delta \colon K \to K$.
+The rest of the proof follows exactly as the proof of \Cref{thm:main}. \end{proof}

-\begin{remark} The five term sequence of the Lyndon--Hochschild--Serre spectral sequence tells us that $H_1(\Pi) = \Z \oplus H_{1}(K)_{\Z_{4g+2}}$ where we make explicit that the periodic monodromy factorizes through the quotient map $\Z \to \Z_{4g+2}$.
+As a remark, note that the five term sequence of the Lyndon--Hochschild--Serre spectral sequence tells us that $H_1(\Pi) = \Z \oplus H_{1}(K)_{\Z_{4g+2}}$ where we make explicit that the periodic monodromy factorizes through the quotient map $\Z \to \Z_{4g+2}$.
 The action of $\Z_{4g+2}$ on $K$ determines an orbisurface cover (or, if preferred, a branched cover) whose quotient is an orbisphere with $3$ orbifold points of order $2,2g+1, 4g+2$ whose orbifold fundamental group we denote $\Delta$.
 We have a short exact sequence